 - An API key with access to the CDF project you're connecting to.

 - Installed the March 2020 version (or later) of Power BI Desktop.
 To automatically stay updated with the latest version, download Power BI Desktop from the Microsoft Store.

 On the Home tab in the ribbon, select Get Data and then More.
 Then, in the Get Data dialog box, select Other and the Cognite Data Fusion (Beta) connector.

 Enter the CDF project that you want to connect to, for example, publicdata and select OK.

-In the Authentication dialog, enter your organizational account or ApiKey to connect to the CDF project, and then select connect.
+In the Authentication dialog, enter the API key to connect to the CDF project, and then select Connect.

-You can now transform the query within Power Query.
+You can now transform the data with the Power Query Editor.